microsoft/satcheljs/README.md

 updateFoo = action("updateFoo")(updateFoo);
 ```

 Note that the above is just syntactic sugar for applying an @action decorator.
-Typescript doesn't support decorators on function expressions yet, but it will in 2.0.
+Typescript doesn't support decorators on function expressions yet, but it will in the future.
 At that point the syntax for creating an action will be simply:
 ```typescript
 let updateFoo =
 	@action("updateFoo")